Welcome to the Greater Seattle Intergroup Web and Tech Committee.

 ~ August 2018

-Our committee meets on the fourth Saturday of the month at 10 a.m. at the GSIG Office:
+Our committee meets on the fourth Saturday at 9:00 a.m. at the GSIG Office:

 5507 6th Ave South, Seattle, WA 98108